Geometric Categories for Continuous Gauging: -Dimensional Gauging and Symmetries

 The objects in $\FZ(\nQcoh^\star(H\backslash G/ H))$ are codimension-2 in the $(n+2)$-dimensional TQFT defined in \Cref{thm:generalTQFT}.
 Being in the fiber of the map $\FZ(\nQcoh^\star(H\backslash G/ H))\rightarrow \nQcoh^\star(H\backslash G/ H)$ means that the objects end on the boundary labeled by the $\nRep(G)$-module $\nRep(H)$.
 Therefore they correspond to codimension-2 objects on the boundary, with labels in $\rZ(H)$.
 Finally, if $H=G$ i.e. when no symmetry is broken, then the boundary contains $\rZ(G)$ 1-form symmetry operators.
 This finishes the proof of \Cref{prop:linkingelectric}.

 \begin{rem} Flat $G$-gauge theory should also have $1$-form symmetry labeled by other conjugacy classes which meet $H$.
-These do not appear in the fiber, since the fiber only contains direct sums of the invisible operator, while these conjugacy classes become \emph{direct integral} objects on the boundary. \end{rem}
+These do not appear in the fiber since they are not trivialized on the boundary.
+Rather, they become \emph{direct integral} objects, which include the vacuum line as a `summand'.
+These direct integral objects have an ending operator on the boundary given by the projection to the vacuum line. \end{rem}

 Having recovered the center symmetry and its breaking, we now invoke \Cref{corr:GroupMorita}.
 This result implies that the symmetry data of pure gauge theory and of gauge theories with additional matter content admit a unified description within a single bulk TQFT.
 This provides another piece of evidence in support of \Cref{claim:mainclaim}.